cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-intrinsic-functions.md

                 webserver_port: { get_property: [SOURCE, port] }
 {%endhighlight%}

-In the previous example, get_property is used for referencing source and target nodes properties.
+In the previous example, get_property was used for referencing source and target nodes' properties.
 The `SOURCE` and `TARGET` keywords can only be used in a relationship interface.

 ## *get_property* in *outputs*